djansr1408/AtariGamePong/README.md

 # Introduction

-In this project, reinforcement learning will be used for training an agent to play Pong game.
-For this purpose, specifically *policy gradients* method is analysed from its theoretical aspects to practical implementation.
-After I read Andrej Karpathy's blog, I was fascinated how simple but still effective this method could be.
-In his blog, Andrej expalained very briefly this approach and implemented it in Python from scratch.
-I wanted to do basically the same implementation, but in Tensor Flow instead.
-Just for the clarity, I will try to sum up the most important points about *policy gradients* and to explain environment which I used for game simulation.
+In this project game agent is trained to play Atari game Pong using ***policy gradients*** method.
+The whole implementation is done in TensorFlow.
+After reading Andrej Karpathy's blog on reinforcement learning where he explained this method in reinforcement learning and published code for training agent from scratch in Python, I wanted to implement the same thing but in Tensor Flow instead.
+This helped me to better understand mentioned approach and gain some intuition on how agent learns to play the game without knowing anything about environment.
+Also, this was a great exercise while working with ***gym*** package which simulates the environment and implementing neural network in TF.

 # Environment

-Team of OpenAI researchers have developed *gym* environment which contains several Atari games.
+Game environment is simulated using OpenAI package ***gym*** which contains support for many Atari games.
+It offers graphical represantation of the game, actions which agent can execute and rewards for that actions.
+More about the package could be found [here](https://gym.openai.com).
 In this project, the focus is on the Pong game.
-The goal of this game is to pass the ball by the opponent by hitting it under some angle.
+The goal of this game is to pass the ball by the opponent.
 This is presented on the Figure 1.
 The agent may move up or down at any moment.

 <p align="center">
 <img style="float: center;margin:0 auto; " align="center" src="./images/hqdefault.jpg">